tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@HarshAgarwal-DEV/index.md

 description: "intermediate at CSS/HTML learning React"
 ---

 Hi!
-I am a Harsh Agarwal,currently i am a B.tech(C.S.E) undergraduate at first year student.I am trying to get internship and gain some more knowledge through this challenge.
+I am a Harsh Agarwal,currently i am a B.tech(C.S.E) undergraduate  first year student.I am trying to get internship and gain some more knowledge through this challenge.

 ### introduction

-I love seeing  stars and planets at night.i try to study about aerospace in free time.
+I love seeing and doing research on stars and planets at night.I try to study about aerospace in free time.

 ## why are you taking this challenge?